gounmanned/unmanned.team/README.md

 ## What is this?

-This repo contains the **frontend client for Vex**, [unmanned.team](https://unmanned.team)'s autonomous offensive security product.
+This repo contains the **frontend client for Vex**, an autonomous offensive security product.
 It's the exact code that powers [vex.unmanned.team](https://vex.unmanned.team) — open-sourced so anyone can clone it, point it at their own account, restyle it, and ship it as their own white-labeled product.

 There is no build step, no bundler, and no framework.
 You edit files, you refresh the page.